star-whale/docs/docs/project/project.md

 1. Click **Manage Members** to go to the project member list page.
 2. Find the username you want to adjust through searching, click the **Project Role** drop-down menu, and select a new project role.
 For more information on roles, please take a look at [Roles and permissions in Starwhale](roles-permissions).

+## Deleting a Project

+Once a project is deleted, all related resources (such as datasets, models, runtimes, evaluations, etc.) will be deleted and cannot be restored.

+1. Enter the project list page and search for the project name to find the project that needs to be deleted.
+Click the **Delete** button.
+2. Follow the prompts, enter the relevant information, click **Confirm** to delete the project, or click **Cancel** to cancel the deletion.